TeamDoodz/InscryptionLongHaulMod/README.md

 	* Made combined (stats doubled)

 ### Player Nerf Module
 Nerfs things like cards and items.
-Currently all it does is reset the ouroboros's stats after every battle (configurable).
+Does the following things:
+ * Ouroborus stats are reset after each battle
+ * The squirrel head you get at the start of each run is replaced with a random other totem head.

 ## I found a bug/error, what do I do?
 Please report the issue on LongHaul's Github page and ping me on the Inscryption Modding Discord server (teamdoodz#5281).